✨ Professional Resume Review | Get Yours Today | Certified Experts

 These usually take four years to complete.

-The second for those with a degree but who want to take up teaching is to take a PGCE course.
+The second option is for those with a degree who want to take up teaching, which is to take a PGCE course.

-This is a year’s course that gives you the same teacher status.
+This is a one-year course that gives you the same teacher status.

 Degrees that might suit this role:

-Any degree with QTS, such as a Bachelor of Education or a Bachelor of Arts or Science with QTS.
+Any degree with QTS, such as a Bachelor of Education, a Bachelor of Arts, or a Bachelor of Science with QTS.

 14. The Media and Internet Industry

-For creative, visually-lead thinkers, a career in the media might be an excellent choice of career.
+For creative, visually-led thinkers, a career in the media might be an excellent choice.

 The media offers opportunities for many people with a wide range of skills and proficiencies.